nthomasCUBE/BioSankey/README.md

  ## Prerequisites

- Python must be installed and a browser must be present, preferably a browser where JavaScript engine is particularely efficient.
+ Python must be installed and a browser must be present, preferably a browser where JavaScript engine is particularly efficient.

  ## Installation

- No particular installation is needed, just the files of this repository downloaded.
+ No particular installation is needed, just the files of this repository need to be downloaded.

  ## Application